turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 With your partner, choose a website you frequently visit.
 Find a button or box that demonstrates the use of padding.
 Find a place where margin was probably used to provide breathing room.
 Be ready to show and share!
 </section>

-## Using our Tools even better
+## Recreating Comps

-We can apply all the margin and padding we want, but when it comes down to it, many times Front End Developers are tasked with re-creating something a designer has provided them with.
+We can apply all the margin and padding we want, but when it comes down to it, many times Front End Developers are tasked with re-creating something a designer has provided them with, commonly called "comps".
 Let's use our tools to build something professional-grade.

 The screen shots below are taken from the "Your Orders" page.